RoHS: Effect on reliability

 Potential reliability concerns were addressed in Annex item #7 of the RoHS directive, granting some specific exemptions from regulation until 2010.
 These issues were raised when the directive was first implemented in 2003 and reliability effects were less known.

 Another potential problem that some lead-free, high tin-based solders may face is the growth of tin whiskers.
 These thin strands of tin can grow and make contact with an adjacent trace, developing a short circuit.
 Lead in the solder suppresses the growth of tin whiskers.
-Historically tin whiskers have been associated with a handful of failures, including a nuclear power plant shutdown and pacemaker incident where pure tin plating was used.
+Historically tin whiskers have been associated with a handful of failures, including a nuclear power plant shutdown, satellite failure and pacemaker incident where pure tin plating was used.
 However, these failures pre-date RoHS.
 They also do not involve consumer electronics, and therefore may employ RoHS-restricted substances if desired.
 Manufacturers of electronic equipment for mission-critical aerospace applications have followed a policy of caution and therefore resisted the adoption of lead-free solders.

 To help mitigate potential problems, lead-free manufacturers are using a variety of approaches such as tin-zinc formulations that produce non-conducting whiskers or formulations that reduce growth, although they do not halt growth completely in all circumstances.
 Fortunately, experience thus far suggests deployed instances of RoHS compliant products are not failing due to whisker growth.
 Dr. Ronald Lasky of Dartmouth College reports: "RoHS has been in force for more than 15 months now, and ~$400B RoHS-compliant products have been produced.
 With all of these products in the field, no significant numbers of tin whisker-related failures have been reported."
 Whisker growth occurs slowly over time, is unpredictable, and not fully understood, so time may be the only true test of these efforts.
 Whisker growth is even observable for lead-based solders, albeit on a much smaller scale.

 Some countries have exempted medical and telecommunication infrastructure products from the legislation.
 However, this may be a moot point, since as electronic component manufacturers convert their production lines to producing only lead-free parts, conventional parts with eutectic tin-lead solder will simply not be available, even for military, aerospace and industrial users.
 To the extent that only solder is involved, this is at least partially mitigated by many lead-free components' compatibility with lead-containing solder processes.
 Leadframe-based components, such as Quad Flat Packages (QFP), Small Outline Integrated Circuits (SOIC), and Small outline packages (SOP) with gull wing leads, are generally compatible since the finish on the part leads contributes a small amount of material to the finished joint.
 However, components such as Ball grid arrays (BGA) which come with lead-free solder balls and leadless parts are often not compatible with lead-containing processes.